 Coefficient of Determination: A model Selection Criteria

-Note that we must sure that an improvement/ increase in $R^2$ value due to adding a new term (variable) to the model under study should have some real significance and is not due to the fact that the number of parameters in the model is getting else to saturation point.
+Note that we must be sure that an improvement/ increase in $R^2$ value due to adding a new term (variable) to the model under study should have some real significance and is not because the number of parameters in the model is getting else to saturation point.
 If there is no pure error $R^2$ can be made unity.

 \begin{align*}